Supporting the 70...

 Hundreds of millions in Eastern Europe, Central Asia and Far East Russia are in spiritual darkness, living without the hope that is found in Jesus Christ.
 Help us to send 70 dedicated national workers into this vast mission field.

-Peter is part of a church planting team reaching out to an economically deprived people group in west Ukraine.
+Oleg is part of a church planting team reaching out to an economically deprived people group in west Ukraine.
 He is the only evangelical witness in a town of 8,000 people within a region targeted by the cults.

 Far East Russia

 Grigorly is a pastor and church planter.
 He serves in a ‘mother church’ and also four church planting situations.
 The work faces many practical and spiritual challenges.
 He rejoices in answered prayers and spiritual growth.

 Ervin serves as a pastor in the second largest city in Slovakia.
 240,000 people live in Kosice but evangelicals only make up 0.4% of the population.
 Ervin’s vision is to plant more churches in Kosice and beyond.

 Ivan ministers as a pastor near Almaty.
 The church has 20 members of different ages.
 He is also involved in camps, and ‘Glasses’ ministry.
 The church has just built a Hope Centre for hosting a variety of ministries throughout the week.

 30 years after the fall of Communism, only a tiny minority have the opportunity to hear the true Gospel of Jesus Christ.
 Countries like Poland, Serbia and Northern Macedonia have a minimal evangelical witness.
 In all of Eastern Europe, a combination of traditional empty religion and modern day secular humanism have left many

 in spiritual darkness.
 While these countries may have made economic advances over the last 30 years, they remain in great spiritual need.